Flight level: Background

-To display true altitude above sea level, a pilot would need to calibrate the altimeter according to the local air pressure at sea level, to take into account natural variation of pressure over time and in different regions.

 Definition

-Flight levels are described by a number, which is the nominal altitude, or pressure altitude, in hundreds of feet, while being a multiple of 500 ft, therefore always ending in 0 or 5.
+Flight levels are described by a number, which is the nominal altitude, or pressure altitude, in hundreds of feet, and a multiple of 100 ft.
 Therefore, a pressure altitude of 32000 ft is referred to as "flight level 320".
+In metre altitudes the format is xx000 metres.

 Flight levels are usually designated in writing as FLxxx, where xxx is a two- or three-digit number indicating the pressure altitude in units of 100 ft.
-In radio communications, FL290 would be pronounced as "flight level two nine(r) zero."
+In radio communications, FL290 would be stated as "flight level two nine(r) zero".